Social Service Worker

 SOCW-3036Counselling 33

-Building on Counselling 1 & 2, this course will familiarize the student with key concepts, techniques, goals and the development of client/counselor relationships with emphasis placed on working with resistance.
+Building on Counselling 1 and 2, this course will familiarize the student with key concepts, techniques, goals and the development of client/counsellor relationships with emphasis placed on working with resistance and additional challenges.
 The student will examine various theoretical approaches to counselling and practice skill development within each counselling model.
+This course will draw on the student's knowledge and practice experience from field placement.
+Learning will emphasize self-awareness, insight and critical reflection of the client/counsellor relationship and the counselling process in preparation for the student to move towards a more independent role within their field placement.

 Level 4